 Which Fitbit is best?

-Equally if all you care about is smart functionality, you’d probably be better off checking out a dedicated smartwatch, like the Apple Watch or one of the multitude of Android Wear devices.
+If your main priority is smart functionality, you’d probably be better off checking out a dedicated smartwatch, like the Apple Watch or one of the multitude of Android Wear devices.

 You can check out our current picks of the best for both categories in the guides below.